-The artists included in this sixth edition are: Rebecca Dunne, Adele Dipasquale, Alejandra López, Alcaeus Spyrou, Biba Cole, Daniel Iglesias González, Davide Ghelli Santuliana, Elfi Seidel, Jaehun Park, Jan Tomza Osiecki, Annemarie Wadlow, Jesse Siegel.
+The artists included in the sixth edition are: Rebecca Dunne, Adele Dipasquale, Alejandra López, Alcaeus Spyrou, Biba Cole, Daniel Iglesias González, Davide Ghelli Santuliana, Elfi Seidel, Jaehun Park, Jan Tomza Osiecki, Annemarie Wadlow, Jesse Siegel.

 For the occasion of The Ongoing Conversation #6, Page Not Found and 1646 jointly invited the Master Artistic Research students to produce printed matter giving a context to their individual works.
 The collaboration took the form of a day-long experimental workshop, hosted by Grafische Werkplaats in The Hague and kindly supported by the Master Artistic Research department.
-For the duration of the show, these publications will be on display at 1646 and available for purchase at Page Not Found.
+For the duration of the show, these publications were on display at 1646 and available for purchase at Page Not Found.

 The Master Artistic Research is a two years program constructed as a matrix of practical and theoretical research, with the artistic practice at its heart.

 is an interdisciplinary artist whose practice is located within in-between spaces.
 Those which are seemingly empty, but spilling over the edges.
 Timeless spaces: gatherings of momentum in which filtration systems have not-yet been applied.
 Swimming in pools of excess material – questions of productive action, consumption, language, disgust, and desire emerge.

 I have made this for you, I would like you to eat it.